kmehltretter82/frama-c-linux/ivette/src/frama-c/doc.md

 This is the case when:
 - selecting all calls to a given function, via the 'Go to caller' contextual menu on a function declaration;
-- selecting all statements that may read or write a given left-value, via the 'Studia' contextual menu in the [AST](#framac-ast) component.
+- selecting all statements that may read or write a given lvalue, via the 'Studia' contextual menu in the [AST](#framac-ast) component.

 In this case, this component lists all selected elements in a table.